martinaalvera/Documentation/admin_documentation/indigo_paas_deploy/slam.rst

 SLA Manager (SLAM)
 ==================

-The Service Level Agreement Manager (SLAM) role is to establish an agreement between customer and provider about capacity and quality targets.
+The Service Level Agreement Manager (SLAM) role is used to establish an agreement between customer and provider about capacity and quality targets.
 SLAM is using INDIGO IAM for authentication and INDIGO CMDB for configuration and authorization for providers.

 .. note::
    Current SLAM version v2.0.0